 The US economy has shed a staggering number of jobs since May 2008.
 The table below shows the monthly gain or loss of US jobs since May 2008.
-The broad weakening of the job market underscores the importance of identifying reuse opportunities that can succeed despite the soft economy.
+The broad weakening of the job market underscores the importance of identifying Figure 4: Jobs gained by month, May 2008 the timing for initiating reuse during an economic upswing may be well timed.

 Although the national economic statistics are gloomy, the LRA can positively work to put a plan in place that can allow the region to capitalize upon the national economic rebound.
 Indeed, such a strategy should set the foundation for the future.
-Recognizing that the chemical demil mission will remain operational through early 2011, the timing for initiating reuse during an economic upswing may be well timed.
+Recognizing that the chemical demil mission will remain operational through early 2011,